SPDX-Copyright: Copyright (c) Capital One Services, LLC

 Expression = lark.Tree

-# TODO: Refactor classes into a separate "cel_protobuf" module. # TODO: Becomes cel_protobuf.Int32Value
+# TODO: Refactor this class into a separate "cel_protobuf" module. # TODO: Rename this type to ``cel_protobuf.Int32Value``

 [docs] def __new__( cls: Type["Int32Value"], value: Any = 0, ) -> "Int32Value": """TODO: Check range.
 This seems to matter for protobuf.""" if isinstance(value, celpy.celtypes.IntType): return cast(Int32Value, super().__new__(cls, value)) # TODO: elif other type conversions... else: convert = celpy.celtypes.int64(int) return cast(Int32Value, super().__new__(cls, convert(value)))